miniman13/videngwiki/software/audinate/dante-controller.md

 ## Download
 https://my.audinate.com/support/downloads/dante-controller

-Dante Controller is now download-gated behind an account sign in page.
 The downloads of Dante Controller are walled-off behind a user sign in area.
 You can use this generic login if you'd like to avoid creating an account:

 Email: `audinate@gustr.com`